Armed man takes 20 hostages on bus in Ukraine, may have explosives - LI News Radio

 A report from the national newspaper Ukrainskaya Pravda says police have found posts online from the man where he writes about his “dissatisfaction with the system in Ukraine.”

-Zelenskiy, in his official Telegram account, said he was taking the situation under his personal control.
-He repeated reports that there may have been already some shooting, writing that “gunshots were heard” and that the bus was “damaged.”
+Zelenskiy in his official Telegram account said he was taking the situation under his personal control.
+He repeated reports that they may have been already been some shooting, writing that “gunshots were heard” and that the bus was “damaged.”

 “Everything is being done so that the situation is resolved without casualties.
 I am keeping track of events under my personal control,” he wrote.